 Finally, I described Amira and Darragh on Grafton Street separately and ended up with results I was pleased with, although Dall-E once again failed to understand that Grafton Street is pedestrian.
 It also placed a London bus than a Dublin one in the background (Dublin's city buses aren't red).
 Other than that the general architecture of the setting has the right look.

-I wouldn't use these professionally in any capacity for ethical reasons concerning AI's impact on the arts, but it was a fun experiment for sure and I'll be posting a few other photos relating to Shantallow on my Instagram as well as this website soonish.
+I wouldn't use these professionally in any capacity for ethical reasons concerning AI's impact on the arts, but it was a fun experiment for sure and I'll be posting a few other photos relating to Shantallow on my Instagram soonish.

 I Know It's Over current cover